CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

 ### CodePushGo Update Management

 CodePushGo’s update management system is designed to work directly with the native bridge, ensuring smooth and reliable deployment of updates.
-It supports both Capacitor 6 and 7, providing developers with flexibility in their projects.
+It supports both React Native 6 and 7, providing developers with flexibility in their projects.

 To get started with CodePushGo: